andyrift/trend-aggregator/README.md

 # Lamet
 A simple website project

-Google Trends _aggregator_ that stores most popular trends' articles in a database in a form of _posts_
+Google Trends _aggregator_ that stores in a database most popular google trends' articles in a form of _posts_

 A user can discover and watch these _posts_